artsandmetaphysics/goodlifeodyssey/documents/the-odyssey.md

 Homer, like Hesiod, implies that the Muse provides divine inspiration to bards.

 > "I respect you, Demodocus, more than any man alive---
-> surely the Muse has taught you, Zeus's daugther,
+> surely the Muse has taught you, Zeus's daughter,
 > or god Apollo himself.
 How true to life,
 > all too true ... you sing the Achaeans' fate,
 > all they did and suffered, all they soldiered through,